 If you are a casualty recorder and are interested in joining the network we would be very happy to hear from you.
 Please contact Hana Salama, Networks Officer, who can also be contacted for more general information about this project firstname.lastname@example.org

-Hamit Dardagan is Co-Director of ORG's Every Casualty programme.
-Hamit became ORG’s Consultant on Civilian Casualties in War in 2007.
-With John Sloboda, he now co-directs ORG's Every Casualty...
+Hamit Dardagan is the Co-Director of the Every Casualty programme at Oxford Research Group (ORG).
+He became ORG’s Consultant on Civilian Casualties in War in 2007.
+In 2002, he...

 John Sloboda is Co-Director with Hamit Dardagan of Oxford Research Group's (ORG) Every Casualty programme.
 From 2004 to 2009 he was Executive Director of ORG.